 If you are the successful bidder at the auction you will be bound under contract on the fall of the auctioneer's hammer.

 You will need to pay a deposit on the day of the auction (usually 10% of the sale price), sign the Sale Memorandum and ensure funds are in place to complete the sale 20 working days after the auction.
-There is also a fixed Buyer's Contract Fee of £500 plus VAT .
+There is also a fixed Buyer's Contract Fee of £600 including VAT for purchases upto £150,000, or £900 including VAT for purchases of £150,000 or over.
 If you are not the successful bidder this fee is not payable.

 Stamp duty on auction property

 Stamp duty obligations are the same for properties purchased at auction as with other methods of sale.

 The rate of stamp duty on auction property depends upon the type and value of the property, the sale price and whether the asset is your only property or an additional one.